To find peer-reviewed journal articles consult the databases listed in the program Research Guides

-Image courtesy University of California Museum of Paleontology’s Understanding Science
+Five steps for the peer review process in science courtesy of University of California Museum of Paleontology’s Understanding Science

 Peer-reviewed journal articles are published in peer-reviewed journals.
-The easiest way to make sure that you're searching for peer-reviewed journals is to check the "peer-reviewed" box which appear in most databases.
+The easiest way to make sure that you're searching for peer-reviewed journals is to filter search results by selecting the "peer-reviewed" box which appear in most databases.

 If you're not sure if a journal is peer-reviewed, check in Ulrich's.
 Ulrich's Periodicals Directory is a database that maintains information about all types of periodicals: scholarly journals, newspapers, magazines and more.
 If you search your journal title in Ulrich's and you see a mini referree jersey (see image below) in the search results, your journal is peer reviewed!